AlexandreKrantz/webdev-notes/comp303/other notes/Chapter 3 - Types & Interfaces.md

 ```
 This interface declaration lists two methods, and includes comments that specify the behaviour of each method.
 The methods have specification and no implementation.
 Interface method declaration are a specification and not an implementation, details of what the methods are expecterd to perform are very important.
-In java terminology, methods that do not have an implementation are called ==abstract methods.==
+In Java terminology, methods that do not have an implementation are called ==abstract methods.==
 To tie a class with an interface use the implement keyword
 ```java
 public class Deck implements CardSource P {